cestacio/cestacio.github.io/README.md

 # This is my personal site.
-It's still under construction and will be updated with projects
+This page is still under construction and will be updated regularly.